Vincenz Hundhausen

-Vincenz Maria Hermann Hundhausen (15 December 1878 – 18 May 1955) was a German who was a German-language professor at Peking University and a translator of Chinese works into German.
+Vincenz Maria Hermann Hundhausen (15 December 1878 – 18 May 1955) was a German national, who was also a German-language professor at Peking University and a translator of Chinese works into German.
 He used the Chinese name Hong Taosheng (洪濤生 (洪涛生, Hóng Tāoshēng, Hung2 T'ao1-sheng1)).

 Hundhausen owned the Poplar Island Press, based out of his Beijing house.
 In addition, Hundhausen saw himself as a poet and an artist.

 In 2001 Annette Merker, author of a book review of Vincenz Hundhausen (1878-1955): Leben und Werk des Dichters, Druckers, Verlegers, Professors, Regisseurs und Anwalts in Peking, wrote that he was "little known by non-sinologists".

 Life

 Hundhausen was born in Grevenbroich on 15 December 1878.
 His father, V. Hundhausen, was a factory owner.
 V. Hundhausen's grandfather, Vinzenz Jakob von Zuccalmaglio, was a friend of Ernst Moritz Arndt.

 Hundhausen studied law in the cities of Bonn, Berlin, Freiburg, and Munich.
 In 1909 in Berlin Hundhausen began practicing law and working as a notary.
 During World War I Hundhausen initially served as an officer.
 He became a prosecutor serving in Eastern Europe for the Commander-in-Chief of the East.

 By the year 1923, Hundhausen had become a specialist in property administration and guardianship.
 In 1923, Hundhausen was the executor of the Pape-assets in Tianjin and he had been asked to settle an inheritance case there.
 He stated that he had a lack of knowledge and awareness of China when he traveled there at age 45.
 Hundhausen stayed in China, living and working there for 31 years, with one short interruption.
 In 1946 Hundhausen stated that after he first arrived in China he decided to stay there because he foresaw political developments that would occur in Germany.
 He worked for the State University of Peking as a professor of German literature.
 From 1924 to 1937 he taught "German and World Literature" at the university.

 In China he also became a publisher-printer, a poet, and a translator.
 In western Beijing he lived in an estate called "Poplar Island" (Pappelinsel), located west of the former Beijing city wall, near the former wall's southwestern corner.
 It was his base for printing, publishing, translating, and writing of poetry.
 His business was called the Poplar Island Press (Pappelinsel-Verlag or Pappelinsel-Werkstatt, 楊樹島 (杨树岛, Yángshù dǎo, Yang2-shu4 tao3)) In the late 1930s about 40 employees worked for the business in the house's courtyards.